 The View Ridge Boys and Girls Club is located in the Sandpoint Community Church basement, adjacent to View Ridge Elementary.
 University Family YMCA has a location at Magnuson Park with bus transportation from our school.

-What is the Spectrum Program and how does it work at View Ridge?
+What is the Advanced Learning Program (previously known as Spectrum) and how does it work at View Ridge?

 Spectrum is a district-supported program that serves the needs of students who are academically gifted.
 The program provides a rigorous, accelerated curriculum that challenges students to apply complex thinking skills when working with core skills and concepts.
 Please see the Advanced Learning link on the Seattle Public Schools website for application information.